MileHacker Logo

 Discovering these spots can deepen your connection with the island's natural allure.

-• Sunset Point: On the western side side, it offers spectacular views as the sun dips below the horizon.
+• Sunset Point: On the western side side, it offers spectacular views as the sun dips underneath the horizon.
 Unpolluted skies and a clear horizon create a vivid display.
 A tranquil location for an evening stroll and memorable photography.

 • Ask Lodge Staff: Ask the lodge staff or conservation officers for directions or suggestions on where to discover these quieter corners.